mario-christopher/comment-on-it/README.md

 ##  comment-on-it

 **comment-on-it** is the answer to every Site developer's need to add 'Comments' functionality without breaking a sweat.
-It is a ReactJs, **Webtask**-based Serverless component that can be used as a regular HTML element anywhere that Comments are needed on a site.
+It is a ReactJs, **Webtask**-based Serverless component that can be used as a regular ReactJs component anywhere that Comments are needed on a site.

 <img alt="screenshot" src="img/CommentOnIt.PNG" height="350px" />
 <br />